dxf2machine/d2m/README.md

-    This program uses files, and modified versions from DXF project Copyright 2007-2009, Marc Paris, Stephan Soulard and Edouard Vanhauwaert.
+    This program uses files, and modified versions from DXF project Copyright 2007 Stephan Soulard and Edouard Vanhauwaert.
     In this same folder folder you can find the original complete text of the DXF License in DXF_License.txt file.